Askøy Bridge: Proposals and planning

 In 1976, a proposal was made to established a new ferry service from Kleppestø to Kjøkkelvik on the mainland.
 This would provide a shorter ferry ride and shorter transport for vehicles heading to western Bergen.
-The idea was passed by Askøy Municipal Council on 26 August 1976, and was also supported by Bergen's executive committee.
+The idea was passed by the Municipal Council of Askøy Municipality on 26 August 1976, and was also supported by Bergen's executive committee.
 However, there were large protests from locals in Kjøkkelvik and Kjøkkelvikdalen.
 The Public Roads Administration proposed two plans for a ferry service in 1979, one to Kjøkkelvik and one further east at Kvarven, which would have to run via a tunnel to the southern end of Gravdalsvatnet, where it could intersect with National Road 555.
 The latter would be able to take over all transport between Askøy and Bergen, leaving the ferry service to Nøstet to only have passenger transport.
 To ease local protests in Kjøkkelvik, Rutelaget bought a property east of Brøstadneset in 1980.
 The Kvarven proposal was opposed by the Norwegian Armed Forces, who had installations in the area, and the Norwegian Diver School, which had established itself at Gravdal in 1980.
-Because of the opposition, Askøy Municipal Council on 26 August 1982 voted to instead work to upgrade the ferry quay at Nøstet.
+Because of the opposition, the Municipal Council of Askøy Municipality voted on 26 August 1982 to work to upgrade the ferry quay at Nøstet instead of the bridge.

 In 1977, the debate about the ferry arose again.
 The bridge would necessarily terminate the car ferry service, but many locals wanted to keep a passenger ferry, which would provide faster service between Bergen and Kleppestø than the buses could.
 A public meeting held on 1 November 1977 established the Information Panel For the Askøy Bridge which demanded that the bridge not yet be built and the ferry service remain.
 Within a week they presented a report to the county municipality's transport committee, but were not able to convince the committee to instruct the toll company to work to retain a passenger ferry service.
 Protests were also made by parents at Lyderhorn School and Nybø School in Bergen, which were both located along the roads which were proposed used to connect to the bridge.
 The issue was discussed in the county council on 14 December.
 The council voted principally in favor of a bridge, but did not give any grants.
 It also did not prioritize between the Askøy Bridge and the planned Nordhordland Bridge.